NereidaRO/NereidaRO/README.md

 ### 1. My Story :open_book:

-I studied a Bachelor Degree in Biology at the University of Alicante but, when I tried to work as a biologist, I discovered that that was not my career.
-I have work as a private teacher, ONG partner recruiter, helper in a museum and intern in an agricultural investigation station.
+I studied a Bachelor Degree in Biology at the University of Alicante but, when I tried to work as a biologist, I discovered that that was not my path.
+I have worked as a private teacher, ONG partner recruiter, helper in a museum and intern in an agricultural investigation station.

 Some months later, I studied in Adalab.
 There, I discovered my true dream job, as a Developer.
-I have been working doing the layouts -Sass, jQuery functionalities- for shops running in PrestaShop and I am currently searching for a job.
+I have been working doing the layouts -Sass, jQuery functionalities- for shops running in PrestaShop and I am currently searching for a new job.

 ### 2. Current Technologies :woman_technologist: